jkeefe/aistudio-workshops/README.md

 <img src = "./images/play_first_cell.jpg" alt="Play the first code cell of the notebook" width=700>

-- You will get a couple of fun warnings:
+- You may get one or two warnings, which you can safely dismiss:

 <img src = "./images/non_google_warning.jpg" alt="Click through the first warning" width=500>

 <img src = "./images/reset_runtimes.jpg" alt="Click through the second warning" width=500>

+You're all set!